-Marianne and Chris met in Charlottesville, Virginia where they married in 1994.
-She is the mother of five children: Ian (19), Colin (17), and Mackenzie (15), Alima (9), and Masalay (9).
-Alima and Masalay are adoptees from the Democratic Republic of the Congo who joined the family in the summer of 2016 after a long, difficult journey.
-Marianne is a parishioner at St. Vincent de Paul Catholic Church, where she is a Eucharistic minister and involved in numerous other activities.
-She has worked extensively with Allen County right to life and other organizations to champion life whenever possible.
-Marianne is passionate about education, seeing knowledge as the key to good decision-making.
-She believes that every woman has the right to good, transparent information about her childbirth choices.
-She believes a great midwife and a great teacher are one and the same; “That’s probably why I enjoyed homeschooling so much.
-It’s a lot like being a midwife – there’s nothing more exciting than seeing people utilize what they’ve learned.”
+Chris and I met in Charlottesville, Virginia where we married in 1994.
+I am the mother of five children, Ian, Colin and Mackenzie, Alima, and Masalay, and a very proud “Gamma” to Frances, Damian, and Magdalena.
+I took a few years of “downtime” from midwifery to homeschool my oldest 3 children.
+My youngest two, Alima and Masalay, are adoptees from the Democratic Republic of the Congo who joined the family in the summer of 2016 after a long, difficult journey.
+I am a parishioner at St. Vincent de Paul Catholic Church, where I participate as a Eucharistic Minister among other lay ministries.
+I have enjoyed extensive work with Northeast Indiana Right to Life (formerly Allen County Right to Life) and other organizations to champion life whenever possible.
+I am passionate about education, seeing knowledge as the key to good decision-making.
+Every woman has the right to good, transparent information about her childbirth choices.
+A great midwife and a great teacher are one and the same; which is why I enjoyed homeschooling so much.
+It’s a lot like being a midwife – there’s nothing more exciting than seeing people utilize what they’ve learned.

 I am thrilled to have returned to clinical practice and the Fertility and Midwifery Care Center.
 In 2019, Chris and I opened The Holy Family Birth Center.
 It was a labor of love, and I could not be happier to bring birth as it was intended to the patients of FMCC.